Scord-Official/Scord-Official/README.md

 1. Fork this repository to your GitHub account.
 2. Open your fork, click "Code" → "Codespaces" → "Create codespace on main".
 3. Wait for the codespace to initialize.
 The devcontainer will run `npm install`.
-4. In Codespaces, open a terminal and run: npm start
+4. In Codespaces, open a terminal and press new terminal and type: npm start
-5. Open the Ports panel, find port 3000, click "Open in Browser" — that'll preview the app.
+5. Open the Ports panel, hit forward a port, set to port 3000, click "Open in Browser" — that'll preview the app.
 6. Use the preview origin with wss:// for WebSocket connections (Codespaces handles TLS).
 In the client UI, paste the wss:// preview URL and click Connect.

 Run locally